 There are eleven principles that you can use to help your company adopt trust.
 The principles can be divided up using this framework.

-Design involves taking a proactive, strategic approach to trust.
-By designing a holistic trust program, you will have a greater impact than pursuing a series of fragmented initiatives.
+Accountability involves taking a proactive, strategic approach to trust.
+By designing a holistic trust program, you will have greater impact than pursuing a series of fragmented initiatives.
 Understand the needs of your market and prioritize your approach in your planning.

 To operationalize your plans, create a roadmap for building trust in terms of value and comfort and publish a set of values that reflect how your organization will use data.
 Set up a framework for accountability across the organization to make sure that your initiatives are accomplished.